Best Baby Crib Mattress 2023

 $179.00 .
 A 2-Stage version of this crib mattress is $200 at Walmart.
 The Healthy Support is an excellent, lightweight option at an affordable price.

 UK-based Naturalmat offers three organic mattresses made of coir (the husk of a coconut), latex or mohair.
 Our favorite is the Coco Mat.
 The filling is made from coconut husk wrapped in organic lamb’s wool and then an organic cotton cover.

 While the Coco Mat generally gets good reviews, it does have a significant disadvantage over other mattresses: there is no waterproof cover.
-That means you’ll have the extra expense of purchasing a mattress protector (Naturally, Naturalmat sells one made of organic cotton for $65).
-And at $350, you’re already shelling out a significant amount of cash for all this eco-goodness.
+That means you’ll have the extra expense of purchasing a mattress protector (Naturally, Naturalmat sells one made of organic cotton for about 50 bucks).
+And at, you’re already shelling out a significant amount of cash for all this eco-goodness.
 On the other hand, if you want to splurge, at least you know this is a high quality product.